Is Neem As Good As It Seems?!

 4. Aromine Essentials Neem Oil

-Another high-flyer in the neem world, this oil is recommended for hair, skin, scalp health… and home gardening!
-Rich in Omega 6 and 9 fatty acids, it’s another entirely natural oil with no synthetics added to improve its smell.
+Another high-flyer in the neem world, this is a neem oil for hair, skin, scalp health… and home gardening!
+Rich in Omega 6 and 9 fatty acids to repair split ends and restore natural hair health, it’s another entirely natural oil with no synthetics added to improve its smell.
 Oh well.

-Aromine also offers a 30-day money-back guarantee – so besides smelling more than a little “earthy” for a few weeks, you don’t have anything to lose by trialing it!
+Aromine Neem Oil offers a 30-day money-back guarantee – so besides smelling more than a little “earthy” for a few weeks, you don’t have anything to lose by trying it!
+This neem oil may be the most versatile option around.

-What the reviews say: Most customers use this oil for their plants or for a pet shampoo (!!)
+Most customers use this neem oil for their plants or for a pet shampoo (!!)
 However, those who use it for face serums or hair masks seem to love it, too.
 As always, the negative reviews focus on the smell – but that only confirms that it’s the real deal!

 Plus, this particular product is said to smell “like roasted garlic”.
-Hey, there’s wors
+Hey, there’s worse things you could smell like, right?
+So in my mind, it’s a better choice than a diluted neem oil.

-Now usually, I wouldn’t be a massive fan of anything with “artisan” in the title.
-Pretentious, much?!
-But I’ll overlook my reservations because a) the brand spells it a little differently and b) they make a range of oils that people love!
+But I’ll overlook my reservations because a) the brand spells it differently and b) they make a range of oils that people love!

-I’m tempted to try their castor oil, their grapeseed oil and their almond oil for hair growth, too.
-But first, let’s focus on the neem one – voted “Amazon’s Choice” and available in a 16oz bottle, it’s one of the best-value products on this list.
+I’m tempted to try their castor oil, their grapeseed oil and their almond oil for hair growth and improved blood circulation, too.
+But first, let’s focus on the neem oil – voted “Amazon’s Choice” and available in a 16oz bottle, it’s one of the best-value products on this list.

-What the reviews say: There are fairly mixed Amazon reviews for Artizen’s various hair oils.
-But the neem ones seem to be pretty good.
+There are fairly mixed Amazon reviews for Artizen’s various hair oils.
+But the ones for its neem oil seem to be pretty good.
 Customers say it left their hair “feeling silky and smooth”, improved their dry scalp and liked that the bottle lasted for ages.

 The more negative comments revolve around the smell (surprise, surprise!)
 Although actually, one customer mentions that it’s “a lot milder” than other neem oil products.
 Yay!